 3. No filler Cards / Leaflets to managers, please:

-Do NOT send any irrelevant material like tourist leaflets etc. - It will only cost you more money for the extra postage - QSL's, contribution(s), SAE and maybe a postcard is enough.
+Do NOT send any irrelevant material like tourist leaflets etc. - It will only cost you more money for the extra postage - QSL's, contribution(s), SAE or Address label is enough.

 4. Multiple cards in one envelope: